 Both Ronald Reagan and John F. Kennedy took different paths to the White House, but in the end, they both got there.
 What they did while they were in the White House are two different stories.
 It's important to note while Ronald Reagan has a body of work of two full terms in office, Kennedy's time was cut short before he was able to finish his first term.
 To compare the two you have to look at what they accomplished, the effect it has had on the country, then and now, and the legacy they both have left.

 Ronald Reagan and John Kennedy both knew the economy was important, but the approach they both took was different.
 Reagan believed in the "supply side" economic theory, commonly known as "Reaganomics."
 The idea that if you cut taxes drastically on the rich, the wealth would in turn "trickle down" on the rest of the country in the form of private sector jobs.
 With this theory in place, social services and other federal programs could be cut, with the losses made up theoretically in the private sector.
 Unfortunately, when reality hit, the jobs didn't pop up like Reagan promised.
 Unemployment was a roller coaster under Reagan, peeking at nearly 11 percent in his first term.
-The unemployment rate did drop off as the years went on, but the tax cuts lead to a national debt that tripled to nearly $3 trillion by the time Reagan left office and set in motion the outsourcing of jobs that the country still deals with today.
+The unemployment rate did drop off as the years went on, but his tax cuts led to a national debt that tripled to nearly $3 trillion by the time Reagan left office and set in motion the outsourcing of jobs that the country still deals with today.

 One thing Reagan and Kennedy had in common was taxes, which Kennedy did slash in the early 1960s.
 The difference?
 Kennedy took the top tax rate of 91 percent and trimmed it to 71 percent.
 Reagan, on the other hand, took that 70 percent rate and hacked away at it until it dropped to 28 percent.
 Kennedy knew, that at times, it was important to spend money to make money.
 The country had gone through two recessions in three years when Kennedy took office and something needed to be done about it.
 In 1962, Kennedy presided over the first government budget to top the $100 billion mark by loosening monetary policy to keep interest rates down.